Skip to content

 Hume Band 2.0 Oura Ring Whoop and Apple Watch comparison chart showing battery subscription and features

 The headline for the 2.0 comparison: Hume now matches or beats Whoop on battery, undercuts every subscription tracker on total cost of ownership and adds a blood pressure feature that costs $359 a year on Whoop MG.
 If you do not need Whoop's strain scoring or Apple Watch's smartwatch features, the value math here is hard to argue with.
+For a full side by side against Whoop specifically, see my Hume Band vs Whoop comparison.

 If you are weighing this against a smart ring specifically, my full Oura Ring 4 review and RingConn vs Oura comparison will give you the parallel data.
 The form factor question (band vs ring) matters more than people expect and it usually comes down to how the device sits while you sleep and whether you train with weights.